mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 December 16, 2022.
 The semester was finally over.
 Hyeji and I studied a lot together, mostly her wanting to ask for help with STAT 240.
 She invited some of her friends and me to her place for an end-of-the-semester celebration.

-She got out some fancy cake for dessert and told me about this one guy in our major that she had feelings for.
+She got out some fancy cake for dessert and told me about this one guy in our major whom she had feelings for.
 After a long and complicated story, she said she wanted to put closure and do something nice for him, so she bought this fancy cake to celebrate his birthday.
 “He didn’t show up!” she continued.
 “So that’s why I have this cake.
 I wanted to do something nice for him, but he didn’t communicate.
 Isn’t he a jerk?”

 “Well, I’d like to get his point of view,” I said.
 “I want to know his side of the story.”